3D Field of Junctions: A Noise-Robust, Training-Free Structural Prior for Volumetric Inverse Problems: Results

 \subsection{Low-dose X-ray Computed Tomography (CT)}

 To evaluate the reconstruction performance of our \method{} for limited-angle and low-dose 3D CT reconstruction, we conduct experiments on five synthetic volumetric datasets—\textit{pepper, teapot, jaw, foot,} and \textit{engine}—originally introduced in the R$^2$-Gaussian paper~\cite{r2_gaussian}.
-We reconstruct each object from 20 non-uniform projection angles, each with an image size of $256\times256$.
+We reconstruct each object at resolution $256^3$ from 20 non-uniform projection views, each with resolution $256^2$.
 To emulate low-dose X-ray acquisition, we add Poisson-distributed noise to the synthetic projection data, where the simulated photon count per detector pixel determines the effective signal-to-noise ratio (SNR).

+We simulate three photon-count levels, denoted as \textit{P50}, \textit{P100}, and \textit{P1000}, corresponding respectively to increasing SNR regimes.
+Here, the notation \textit{P}$n$ indicates an expected photon count of $n$ per pixel (in air), with \textit{P50} representing the lowest SNR (extreme noise) and \textit{P1000} representing the highest SNR (but still noisy) condition.
+Additional qualitative comparisons of unseen projection views (\Cref{fig:ct_p50_results_appendix,fig:ct_p100_results_appendix,fig:ct_p1000_results_appendix}) and reconstructed axial, sagittal, and coronal slice views (\Cref{fig:ct_p50_slice_results_appendix,fig:ct_p100_slice_results_appendix,fig:ct_p1000_slice_results_appendix}) across all datasets and noise levels further demonstrate the consistent structural fidelity and noise robustness of \method{}.

 [1]{ \makebox[0pt][l]{ \rotatebox{90}{ \bfseries #1}} }

 [1]{ \rotatebox{90}{\parbox[c][1.55cm][c]{1.55cm}{ \bfseries #1}} }